A Quick Summary

 By March 2026 | Councils must offer weekly food waste collections to all households and non-domestic premises. |

-Recycling rates in England have plateaued in recent years, with confusion over council-specific rules contributing to low participation.
+Recycling rates in England have stayed stagnant in recent years, with confusion over council-specific rules contributing to low participation.

 By creating a unified system, the government aims to: